Bukkkola/home-siem-lab/README.md

 Home SIEM Lab: Threat Detection & Log Analysis

 A self-hosted Security Information and Event Management (SIEM) lab built to practice log collection, threat detection, alert tuning, and incident visualization — using free, open-source tools on a MacBook.
+Includes two live endpoints: an Ubuntu Server and a Windows 11 (ARM64) machine, both actively reporting to a single Wazuh manager.
 Overview

 This project simulates a small enterprise security monitoring environment.
 It covers the full detection lifecycle: from raw log collection on endpoints, to correlation and alerting in a SIEM, to dashboards summarizing detected activity.